-Heroin may be called “Smack,” “Junk,” “H,” “Black tar,” “Ska,” and “Horse.”
+Also known as: “Smack,” “Junk,” “H,” “Black tar,” “Ska,” and “Horse”

 Short-term effects of heroin include a rush of good feelings and clouded thinking.
 For the first several hours after taking heroin, people want to sleep, and their heart rate and breathing slow down.
 When the drug wears off, people may feel a strong urge to take more.

 Regular heroin use changes the functioning of the brain.
 Using heroin repeatedly can result in:

 - Tolerance—more of the drug is needed to achieve the same “high”

 - Dependence—the need to continue use of the drug to avoid withdrawal symptoms

 - Addiction—a devastating brain disease where people can’t stop using drugs even when they really want to and even after it causes terrible consequences to their health and other parts of their lives